Robust Eigenvectors of Symmetric Tensors: Equiangular Tensors

-The results of Theorems \ref{thm:robustness_v_k} and \ref{nEqual2dEqual5Case} can be visualized in Table~\ref{convergenceTable}.
-We denote by a green tick mark ({{\cmark}}) convergence which is guaranteed by Theorem \ref{thm:robustness_v_k}, and by a red cross mark ({{\xmark}}) failure of convergence for the case $n = 2$ and $d = 4$ where every initializing vector is a fixed point of the tensor power method, due to Theorem \ref{nEqual2dEqual5Case}.
+The results of \Cref{thm:robustness_v_k,nEqual2dEqual5Case} can be visualized in Table~\ref{convergenceTable}.
+We denote by a tick mark (\cmark) convergence which is guaranteed by \Cref{thm:robustness_v_k}, and by a cross mark (\xmark) failure of convergence for the case $n = 2$ and $d = 4$, where every initializing vector is a fixed point of the tensor power method due to \Cref{nEqual2dEqual5Case}, and for the cases $n = 2$ and $d = 2,3$, due to Theorem 16 (i) and (iii) in \cite{conjectureFalse}.
+Note that \cite{conjectureFalse} appeared during the revision phase of the manuscript of this paper.